-With increasing numbers of EBVs available, and the desire for balanced genetics, demand for methods of combining EBVs into an economically weighted index has been slowly Foreseeing this requirement, the building.
-Animal Genetics & Breeding Unit (AGBU), with MLA funding, has for several years been developing the concept, marketed as BreedObject (Breeding Objective).
-Options include a bureau service through the Breed Societies and BREEDPLAN, now seen widely on some breed websites and in sale catalogues (refer; a PC version for consultants to develop customised indices for breeders, societies etc; and a junior version for individual breeders to do indices for clients, and their own selection.
+With increasing numbers of EBVs available, and the desire for balanced genetics, demand for methods of combining EBVs into an economically weighted index has been slowly building.
+Foreseeing this requirement, the Animal Genetics & Breeding Unit (AGBU), with MLA funding, has for several years been developing the concept, marketed as BreedObject (Breeding Objective).
+Options include a bureau service through the Breed Societies and BREEDPLAN, now seen widely on some breed websites and in sale catalogues (refer 7e); a PC version for consultants to develop customised indices for breeders, societies etc; and a junior version for individual breeders to do indices for clients, and their own selection.
 BreedObject is also used in assisting the judging of performance classes at shows.
-The latest version now uses all the Version 4 EBVs, except Docility and NFI.
-A website version with access for bull buyers was launched in 2000 (http:// breedobject.com).
-See paper 6c for detail.
+The latest version now uses all the Version 4 EBV's., except Docility and NFI.
+A website version with access for bull buyers was launched in 2000 (http://breedobject.com Further details on BreedObject also in 7e).